STANDARD PROGRAM EVALUATION PROTOCOL (SPEP)

 The below links provide:

-1) a more detailed explanation of the SPEP and what it is designed to do; and
+- A more detailed explanation of the SPEP and what it is designed to do.

-If you have any questions regarding the SPEP or in need of contact information of staff:
+If you have any questions regarding the SPEP, or are in need of contact information of staff, please use the link below to access SPEP contacts: